FINTLabs/fintlabs.github.io/content/adapter/errors.md

 <img src="/images/orphaned.svg" alt="Orphaned case sequence diagram" class="img-responsive" />

+For this case to be possible, the connection between the adapter and the back-end system must support transaction rollback, or similar compensatingg operations.

 ### Use conflict detection to reject a retry with `CONFLICT` status.

 <img src="/images/duplicate.svg" alt="Duplicate case sequence diagram" class="img-responsive" />

+In this latter case, client support is required for the state of the update to be synchronized correctly between client and back-end system.
+For this to work, it is essential that the adapter correctly responds to the `CONFLICT` with a response payload indicating the current state of the information in the back-end system, and that the client correctly handles the `409` status and updates its pending transaction with this information.